-Pharmaceutical Manufacturer rebate revenue paid to the state is a significant offset to the retail cost of prescription reimbursement.
-The program continues to negotiate agreements for manufacturers to provide supplemental rebates, in addition to required federal rebates, for their brand drug products.
+Pharmaceutical manufacturer rebate revenue paid to the state is a significant offset to the retail cost of prescription reimbursement.
+The program continues to negotiate agreements for manufacturers to provide supplemental rebates, in addition to federally required rebates, for their brand drug products.
 These rebates reduce the total retail cost of reimbursement to community pharmacy providers and allow prescribers more choices of preferred products within therapeutic classes on the Preferred Drug List.
-The following chart illustrates the amount of the average federal and supplemental rebates received per prescription and the proportion of the total retail drug cost that the Florida Medicaid program is able to recoup through federal rebates and additional negotiated supplemental rebates.
+Figure 3 illustrates the amount of the average federally required and supplemental rebates received per prescription and the proportion of the total retail drug cost that the Florida Medicaid program is able to recoup through federal rebates and additional negotiated supplemental rebates.

-Figure 2 - Rebates Per Claim, Medicaid FFS Pharmacy SFY 2013-2014
+Figure 3 - Rebates Per Claim, Medicaid FFS Pharmacy Quarters 1 through 3 SFY 2013-2014

-State general revenue accounts for only 20.8 percent of the total retail cost of the fee-for service drug program.
+State general revenue accounts for only 19 percent of the total retail cost of the fee-for service drug program.
 The chart below illustrates the percentage of state general revenue dollars required for the state to offer the Medicaid drug benefit in the fee-for-service program after federal matching funds and manufacturer rebate revenue are received.

-Figure 3 - Percentage of Final Costs by Payer, Medicaid FFS Pharmacy SFY 2013-2014
+Figure 4 - Percentage of Final Costs by Payer, Medicaid FFS Pharmacy SFY 2013-2014